tpaau-17DB/tpaau-17DB/README.md

 I'm ***tpaau-17DB***, a self-taught developer from **Poland**.
-I develop various CLI apps and other small utilities, video games, and other GUI apps, although not all of my projects are publicly available.
+I develop various CLI apps and other small utilities, video games, and other GUI apps, although some of my projects are yet to be released.

-Apart from coding, I also do a little graphic design.
-All of the logos and wallpapers found in my repos, as well as my PFP, are made by me.
+I not only code but also create a little graphic design.
+All logos, wallpapers and other graphical assets in my repos are made by me.

 <details>
 <summary>Overview of the languages I know...</summary>